JiyuZZZZ/EU-option_pricing_crr/README.md

 # 📈 European Option Pricing – Binomial Tree (CRR) vs Black-Scholes
+This project was completed as part of my MSc Financial Mathematics coursework.
 This project implements a **European call option pricing engine** using the **Cox-Ross-Rubinstein (CRR) binomial tree model**, and compares its output with the **Black-Scholes analytical formula**.
 The goal is to explore numerical approximation methods in financial mathematics and analyze their accuracy.

 ---